 For millions of women around the world, menstrual cycles bring up the Stuff.
 The Stuff isn’t just the physical symptoms like cramps, acne, and fatigue.
 Stuff can be the emotions we carry deep down, what we’ve compartmentalized, and things from our pasts we haven’t dealt with well.
 When we suppress those truths, our systems get out of balance and can aggravate our cycles, one of many ways our body lets us know what work we still need to do.
 As women, we share the menstruation experience and are blessed with constant feedback from our bodies.
+It’s one component of our femininity.
 Let’s embrace and unpack this by tuning in to our senses and listening to what they’re telling us.

 The body’s feedback process is complex, but you’re all familiar with those often dreaded physical cues: breakouts, itchiness, redness, rashes, pimples, and painful cramping or swelling.
 For you those tough cues might be migraines, back pain, joint aches, trouble sleeping, and less interest in sex.
 Your body also gives you important emotional feedback like irritability, moodiness, stress, and exhaustion.
 These emotional states can bring unwelcome reminders of old traumas, pain, and loss, and even spiritual baggage.
 When these thoughts resurface and become persistent, it’s an invitation to heal and do the final work to release it for good.